 “And we know that all things work together for good for those who love God, who are called according to his purpose, because those whom he foreknew he also predestined to be conformed to the image of his Son…” Romans 8:28–29a

 Along with this image they are the means God uses to bring the good news of what God has done in and through Jesus Christ to the world.
 They are who the Spirit is indwelling, they are whose feet are blessed to carry the gospel (Romans 10:15) to the ends of the earth.
-For a Christian to commit suicide is far worse than that of the unbeliever, one has already encumbered judgement,
+For a Christian to commit suicide is far worse than that of the unbeliever.
+An unbeliever has already encumbered judgement,

 “The one who believes in him is not condemned.
 The one who does not believe has been condemned already, because he has not believed in the name of the one and only Son of God.”
 John 3:18